FREE SPEECH HISTORY TIMELINE

 – King Ashoka, 3rd century BC

-In 213 BC, he orders the burning of books on history, poetry and philosopher.
-It appears to be the first organised book burning in recorded history.
+In 213 BC, the emperor orders books on history, poetry and philosophy burned in what appears to be the first organised book burning in recorded history.

 509 BC: Birth of the Roman Republic